The Certification of Proficiency In Assaying Examination

 - A candidate who has qualified to sit for the Practical examination is required to pay a fee of $695 within 30 days of successfully completing the Theory part of the examination.

 - Fees are not refunded if the candidate fails the examination, nor if he/she does not take the examination.

 - A processing fee of $500.00 must be submitted together with the exemption application and $300.00 for a duplicate copy of a certificate.
 For these items certified cheque or money order should be made payable to B.C.
 Assayer’s Foundation and mailed to Chair Board of Examiners at the address given above.

 When and where Examinations are held

-Part 1- Theory examinations are held twice yearly, one in March, and the other in September.
-Intending candidates must notify the chairperson of the Board of Examiners no later than January 15th for the March examination and July 15th for the September examination.
+Part 1- Theory examinations are held once a year, generally in the spring, the intending candidates must notify the chairperson of the Board of Examiners no later than January 2nd of the year to receive notification of the date and location of examination.

 Part 2 - Practical examinations are scheduled when a minimum of four candidates have qualified and are ready to take this examination.
 Candidates are notified of the date and location at least 30 days before the examination date.

 Part 1 consists of two written papers of 3 hours each, both being closed book exams.
 Paper 1 deals with Precious Metal Assaying, Sampling Theory and Practice, Quality Assurance/Quality Control and Statistical Analysis.